panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 type: post
 ---

-`useEffect()` React hook manages the side-effects.
-The usual side-effects are fetching over the network, manipulating DOM directly, starting and ending timers.
+`useEffect()` React hook manages the side-effects like fetching over the network, manipulating DOM directly, starting and ending timers.

-While the `useEffect()` is, alongside with `useState()` (the one that manages state), is one of the most used hooks, it requires an effort to familiarize and use correctly.
+While the `useEffect()` is, alongside with `useState()` (the one that manages state), is one of the most used hooks, it requires some time to familiarize and use correctly.

-A pitfall you might experience when working with `useEffect()` is the infinite loop of re-renderings.
+A pitfall you might experience when working with `useEffect()` is the infinite loop of component renderings.
 In this post, I'll describe the common scenarios that generate infinite loops and how to avoid them.

 *If you aren't familiar with `useEffect()`, I recommend reading my post [A Simple Explanation of React.useEffect()](/react-useeffect-explanation/) before continuing.
-Having good fundamental knowledge of a non-trivial subject helps bypass rookie mistakes*.
+Having good fundamental knowledge of a non-trivial subject helps bypass the rookie mistakes*.

 ## 1. The infinite loop and side-effect updating state

-Imagine a simple functional component that contains an input element.
-It should display how many times the input has changed.
+A functional component contains an input element.
+You job is to count and display how many times the input has changed.

-A possible implementation looks as follows:
+A possible implementation of `<CountInputChanges>` component looks as follows:

 ```jsx{7}
 import { useEffect, useState } from 'react';